oddbyte/opm/README.md

 ```
 You can use `bash`, `sh`, or even `busybox ash` for the installer.
 Just replace sh with your desired shell.
 You must keep it as a file, because it tries to read from stdin.
 So using a pipe to pipe the output from curl to sh or bash will break the installer.
 However, there is nothing stopping you from using `rm` to delete the installer script after.

+## Features
+- Runs on busybox, so it should run the same on all devices
+- Custom repo support (Please DM me to get the backend software to run your own)
+- Does not require root.
+All packages in the official repo do not require root to run.

 ## Usage
 ```
 opm@oddbyte:~$ opm help